|

 DisasterPwe's world nearly came to an end one night when an enormous freak wave engulfed the boat during a storm, 'pitchpoling' it (turning it through a somersault end over end), half-filling it with water and smashing most of the masts and rigging.
 The interior fittings were significantly damaged and many of the stores rendered unusable.
 Beryl, who had been at the wheel when the wave struck, was swept overboard, but she had been attached by a line and was soon rescued, although she had a painful shoulder injury.
 The situation was dire, but as the weather cleared the water was bailed out, everything possible was salvaged, and emergency repairs made.
 It was fortunate that John was a skilled and resourceful carpenter.
 Eventually the boat was jury-rigged and able to proceed again slowly but continuing the planned voyage was obviously impossible and they headed for Chile, where proper repairs might be effected.
 That was almost 1500 miles (2400 km) away and it took 37 days to reach.
 Pwe's distress

-If you would like to comment or can add any further details about Pwe,
+If you'd like to comment or can add any further details about Pwe,

 please contact me,